NattyBumppo/res/_posts/2014-09-01-hs-departmental-recruiting.md

 category: uwcse
 ---

-Here's a FAQ from lots of direct admit and general high school recruiting.
+FAQ from direct admit and general high school recruiting.

 ### What should I look for?
 I recommend students ask a number of questions when determining which school to go commit to: